AP® Environmental Science Free-Response Questions (FRQs)

 3. Read the questions carefully

-AP Environmental Science FRQ examples
+Example AP Environmental Science FRQs

 Directions: Answer all three questions, which are weighted equally; the suggested time is about 22 minutes for answering each question.
 Write all your answers in the Free Response booklet.
 Where calculations are required, clearly show how you arrived at your answer.
 Where explanation or discussion is required, support your answers with relevant information and/or specific examples.
 You may plan your answers in this orange booklet, but no credit will be given for anything written in this booklet.
 You will only earn credit for what you write in the separate Free Response booklet.